PerseusDL/treebank_data/AGDT2/corpus/liveannotations.md

 ## Live Annotations

 This page contains links to the morphosyntactic and/or semantic annotations (i.e., treebanked texts) performed on the collaborative Platform <a href="http://sosol.perseids.org/sosol/" target="_blank">Perseids</a> through the Annotation tool Arethusa.
 The annotations can there be viewed and downloaded (click on the drop-down arrow at the top-right corner of the screen).
-These annotations are usually *work-in-progress*, which vary in extent and purpose.
-If you plan to perform research on this data, save a copy of it, since they are likely to change over time.
+These annotations are usually *work-in-progress*, which vary in size, extent, and purpose.
+If you plan to perform any research on this data, save a copy of it, since they are likely to change over time.

 Annotations that have been *reviewed* and are *stable* will be published in the <a href="https://github.com/PerseusDL/treebank_data/tree/master/AGDT2/corpus/stableannotations" target="_blank">stableannotations</a> folder.